 “No thanks, I don’t want more money,” said no one, ever.
 Earlier, we wrote a how-to guide about all the lucrative reasons to get into the hosting business and the first 5 steps to getting started.
 But now that your business is up and running, how do you increase your hosting revenue?

 Like all industries, the hosting business has its own collection of tricks, techniques, and best practices for maximizing returns… but some aren’t as readily apparent as others.
 That’s why we’ve compiled this list of 7 master techniques for improving your hosting business.
-We’ve broken them up into 3 categories — Company Strategy, Marketing Your Hosting Company, and Product Packaging — so you can chose the ones most relevant to your company goals.
+We’ve broken them up into 3 categories — Company Strategy, Marketing Your Hosting Company, and Product Packaging — so you can choose the ones most relevant to your company goals.

 1. Niche Specialization

-There’s no shortage of competition in the hosting industry, so you need to set yourself apart from any way you can.
+There’s no shortage of competition in the hosting industry, so you need to set yourself apart in any way you can.
 One of the best ways to stand out is by specializing in a specific niche.
 Isolate online industries that are underrepresented; specialty retail stores and particular online interest groups all need hosting, too!

 This shouldn’t be in name only.
 Provide extras and features that these specific niches need, but your competitors don’t offer.

 Niches can be any community group.
-The most obvious are industry-specific: for example, you could provide hosting for homemade craft online stores, and offer site templates with a “folksy” themes.
+The most obvious are industry-specific: for example, you could provide hosting for homemade craft online stores, and offer site templates with “folksy” themes.

 Niches can also be client-specific.
 You could target technophobes, for example, and offer packages that handle all the computer work for them so they don’t have to.